 Dress B: Modest and context-aware.
 When in doubt, choose B—it communicates cultural awareness instantly.

-First impressions matter everywhere—but in many Middle Eastern countries, they carry particular weight.
+First impressions matter everywhere, but they carry real weight in the Middle East.
 A warm, respectful greeting sets the tone for everything that follows.
 Start with “As-salamu alaykum” (Peace be upon you).
 Even as a visitor, making the effort signals cultural awareness.
-The typical response is “Wa alaykum as-salam.”
-(Think of it as the universal icebreaker.)
+The typical response is “Wa alaykum as-salam”, the universal icebreaker, basically.

 Next, approach handshakes thoughtfully.
-In mixed-gender settings, pause and allow a woman to extend her hand first.
-If she doesn’t, simply place your hand over your heart, nod, and smile.
-This small adjustment prevents awkward moments and shows respect.
-Always use your right hand for shaking hands or passing items—this is known as the “Right-Hand Rule,” a long-standing cultural norm.
+In mixed-gender settings, pause and let the woman extend her hand first.
+If she doesn’t, place your hand over your heart, nod, and smile.
+Respect matters.
+It also sidesteps the awkward shuffle.
+Use your right hand for shaking hands or passing items, that’s the “Right-Hand Rule,” a cultural norm that’s been around for ages and still matters in most business contexts.

 Pro tip: Observe locals before acting.
 When in doubt, mirror the host’s behavior.